TheresaCyrus/HeroineQuest-react/README.md

 Select 'START' to begin your your first encounter

-Once you're in battle you'll have a set of commads which you can use to either defeat the deamon or run.
+Once you're in battle you'll have a set of commands which you can use to either defeat the deamon or run.

-Select 'Attack' to attack and 'Spell' to use a spell
+Select 'Attack' to attack and 'Spell' to use a spell.

-If you're feelin down on luck you can select 'Run' , live another day to tell the tale!
+If you're feeling down on luck you can select 'Run' , live another day to tell the tale!